Who are the Palestinian prisoners Israel released on Friday?

 - Maryam Khaled Abdul Majid Arafat from Nablus

-- Asil Muneer Ibrahim Al-Tayti from Nablus
+- Asil Muneer Ibrahim al-Tayti from Nablus

 - Azhar Thaer Bakr Assaf from Jerusalem

-- Raghd Nashat Salah Al-Fanni from Tulkarem
+- Raghd Nashat Salah al-Fanni from Tulkarem

 - Fatima Nu’man Ali Badr from Jerusalem

-- Rawda Moussa Abdul Qader Abu Ajmia from Bethlehem
+- Rawda Moussa Abdul Qader Abu Ujaima from Bethlehem

-- Sara Ayman Abdul Aziz Abdullah Al-Suweisa from Nablus
+- Sara Ayman Abdul Aziz Abdullah al-Suweisa from Nablus

 - Fatima Ismail Abdul Rahman Shahin from Bethlehem